link-messenger/web-client/ReadMe.md

 24. landing page
 25. dockerizing and up on server
 26. further improvement and more caching
-27. bugfix -- user delete group then clear current group and remove from list -- and hope :)
+27. bugfix -- user delete group then clear current group and remove from list - error handling and showing -- and hope :)
 28. going for v1 ----**** (add seprate by dating tags - showing online members - (reply - edit - delete message) - bg for chat and customizing it - location features - api for bots - in app calls with webrtc - Intl)

 > BoilerPlate made by Mjn